chillchatme/solana-sc/Readme.md

     --item <FEES>             /
     --pet <FEES>              /
     --tileset <FEES>          /
-    --recipient <ADDRESS>
+    --recipient <ADDRESS>     /
+    --program-id <PROGRAM_ID>
 ```

+Use the program ID that was printed during deployment.

-This command initializes the smart-contract.
+This command initializes the smart contract.
 Each argument with \<FEES\> means
 the price in Chill tokens to mint a NFT of this type.
 A recipient is an address
 who receives fees.